polkadot-fellows/RFCs/text/000x-assethub.md

-# RFC-0000: Lowering Deposit Requirements on Polkadot Asset Hub
+# RFC-0000: Lowering NFT Deposits on Polkadot and Kusama Asset Hubs

 |                 |                                                                                                    |
 | --------------- | -------------------------------------------------------------------------------------------------- |